Chapter 26:

 Honey whimpered, returned two, and bowed dramatically.
 ‘One apple please!’

-Akashi flirted with the idea of buying the wrong item just to challenge authority, but one stern look from Youchan corrected his spine.
+Akashi flirted with the idea of buying the wrong item just to challenge authority, but one stern look from Youchan corrected the spark in his eyes.

 Mon attempted to haggle.
 ‘What if I give you this shiny stone instead?’